Shinyanga Region: Economy

 Agriculture, livestock, and mining are the key economic drivers of the Shinyanga Region.
-From around TZS 3.75 trillion in 2012 to approximately TZS 7.54 trillion in 2018, the regional GDP has been continuously rising at current market values.
-At current market values, the regional GDP per capita climbed from TZS 1,124,625 in 2012 to TZS 1,861,770 in 2018.
+From around 3.75 trillion shillings in 2012 to approximately TSh 7.54 trillion in 2018, the regional GDP has been continuously rising at current market values.
+At current market values, the regional GDP per capita climbed from TSh 1,124,625/= in 2012 to TSh 1,861,770/= in 2018.
 Overall, primary productive industries. in Shinyanga include agricultural, equine, forestry, mining, and heavy industry.

 Agriculture

 The economic foundation of Shinyanga Region is agriculture.
-80 percent of the labor force in the area is employed in this sector.
+80 per cent of the labour force in the area is employed in this sector.
 Both food and cash crops are produced in the area.
-Agriculture is still largely reliant on traditional subsistance rain-fed farming techniques, animal husbandry, and the traditional hand hoe and animal-driven carts.
+Agriculture is still largely reliant on traditional subsistence rain-fed farming techniques, animal husbandry, and the traditional hand hoe and animal-driven carts.
 The continued low level of agricultural output is implied, among other things, by the usage of traditional agricultural inputs.